Applying for a commercial operator's licence

 Applying for a licence in Queensland

-Once you qualify for an unrestricted licence by gaining approved accreditation or passing the written exam, you can apply to Biosecurity Queensland for the licence.
+Once you qualify for an unrestricted licence by gaining approved accreditation, you can apply to Biosecurity Queensland for the licence.

-Complete the commercial operator's licence application form (PDF, 78KB) and pay the prescribed fee (as at 1 July 2015) of either:
+Complete the commercial operator's licence application form (PDF, 78KB) and pay the prescribed fee (as above).

 Applying for a licence if transferring to Queensland from interstate